Vegan Puttanesca Without Anchovies Recipe

 Ingredients for this puttanesca recipe

 All you need to do is roughly chop (or thinly slice) a few cloves of garlic.
-You don’t want to chop the garlic into too small of pieces because it will burn more easily.
+You don’t want to chop the garlic into too small of pieces because it will burn more easily – similarly to what I do in my Greek shrimp recipe.
 This is one of the few times I recommend against using a garlic press or rasp-style grater!

 Next, rinse some capers in brine and roughly chop them up, as well.
 Then chop a few high-quality pitted black olives – I like to use kalamata olives as I think their flavour to the dish is best.